ellipsephp/dispatcher/README.md

 Another common practice is to allow callables and class names registered in a container to be used as regular Psr-15 middleware/request handler.

-For this purpose this package also provides an `Ellipse\DispatcherFactory` class allowing to produce `Dispatcher` instances using any value as middleware/request handler.
-Exceptions are thrown when those values are not actual Psr-15 middleware/request handler at the time the produced `Dispatcher` use them.
+For this purpose this package also provides an `Ellipse\DispatcherFactory` class allowing to produce `Dispatcher` instances.
+Its `__invoke()` method takes any value as request handler and an iterable list of middleware.
+An `Ellipse\Dispatcher\Exceptions\RequestHandlerTypeException` exception is thrown when the given request handler is not an implementation of `RequestHandlerInterface`.

 ```php
 <?php